cztomczak/cefpython/docs/Tutorial.md

 by line in the next section of this Tutorial.

-This tutorial in its further sections will also reference the tutorial.py example which will show how to use more advanced CEF Python features.
-The tutorial.py example is also available in the examples/ directory.
+This tutorial in its further sections will also reference the tutorial.py and screenshot.py examples which will show how to use more advanced CEF Python features.
+All these examples are available in the examples/ root directory.

 ## Hello world